japila-books/apache-spark-internals/docs/tools/spark-submit.md

 TIP: The source code of the script lives in https://github.com/apache/spark/blob/master/bin/spark-submit.

-When executed, `spark-submit` script simply passes the call to link:spark-class.adoc[spark-class] with `org.apache.spark.deploy.SparkSubmit` class followed by command-line arguments.
+When executed, `spark-submit` script simply passes the call to spark-class.md[spark-class] with `org.apache.spark.deploy.SparkSubmit` class followed by command-line arguments.

 [TIP]
 ====
 `spark-class` uses the class name -- `org.apache.spark.deploy.SparkSubmit` -- to parse command-line arguments appropriately.

-Refer to link:spark-class.adoc#main[`org.apache.spark.launcher.Main` Standalone Application]
+Refer to spark-class.md#main[`org.apache.spark.launcher.Main` Standalone Application]
 ====

-It creates an instance of link:spark-submit-SparkSubmitArguments.adoc[SparkSubmitArguments].
+It creates an instance of spark-submit-SparkSubmitArguments.md[SparkSubmitArguments].

 If in <<verbose-mode, verbose mode>>, it prints out the application arguments.